cosmicavocado/Tic-Tac-Toe/README.md

 * Make a message text function so that gameText.innerText isn't as repetitive
 * Add a separate function for tracking player turns instead of having that feature built into the main game loop
-* Use a 2D array to track and update the board-state with every valid move

 ## What I learned

-* Markdown formatting/ README
+* Markdown formatting / README writing
 * (Re)learned how to reduce arrays to count objects thanks to Usman's vote count example and MDN docs

 ## What would I do next

-* Add sound effects
+* Add sound effects for grid clicks, reset click, and game win or tie
 * Add ability for players to choose their markers and substitute their choice for X and Y respectively
 * Add a game theme so that it's less generic